Catch Those Little Foxes

 God designed marriage for our benefit.
 “Then the Lord God said, ‘It is not good that the man should be alone; I will make him a helper fit for him.’”
 (Genesis 2:18).
 Marriage is a gift, perfectly designed to satisfy our human needs – both physical and emotional – and draw us closer to God Himself.
 When we let down our guard, the enemy can sneak in and corrupt – even ruin – what God designed to be a blessing and benefit to us.

 Are there “little foxes” creeping in and nibbling away at your marriage?
 What are these “little foxes” in your life?
 “Little foxes” sneaking into your marriage can start small.
 They could be seemingly innocent private conversations that grow into an inappropriate relationship.
-A “little fox” could be viewing something you shouldn’t on Instagram, an act that can eventually grow into a full-blown pornography addiction.
+A “little fox” could be viewing something you shouldn’t on Instagram, an act that can eventually grow into full-blown pornography addiction.

 Maybe your “little foxes” are small disagreements that seem to come up over and over again.
 Small arguments can become big problems that drive a wedge between husband and wife.
 Or, perhaps they are uncommunicated expectations.
 If you continually allow issues to fester, eventually the pressure will lead to an explosion.

 Marriages never end overnight.
 There are always a series of events and decisions that lead to a broken relationship.
 These “little foxes” can come in many shapes and forms.
-You have to be diligent and be on the lookout so you can spot them, because these they move in slowly to avoid detection.
+You have to be diligent and be on the lookout so you can spot them, because they move in slowly to avoid detection.
 You have to catch them early, so small problems do not become big catastrophic issues in your marriage.

 Brent Rinehart is a public relations practitioner and freelance writer.
 He blogs about the amazing things parenting teaches us about life, work, faith and more at www.apparentstuff.com.
 You can also follow him on Twitter.